 - In the past 5 years, the average online shopping cart abandonment rate moved to around 69%.
-Unless marketers invent new ways of decreasing it, it’s expected to stay the same, give or take a few percentage points.
-To conclude, expect a lot of your customers to abandon their shopping carts, so don’t be upset about it – it’s perfectly okay.
+To conclude, expect a lot of your customers to abandon their shopping carts, so make sure to prepare a decent strategy to reduce cart abandonment in your store.
 (Source: Statista)

 - Google is so powerful in the eCommerce industry, nearly 45% of all organic traffic on your site comes from the most famous search engine.
-So, pay attention to SEO and optimizing your site for Google.
+So, pay attention to SEO and optimize your store for Google.
 (Source: Wolfgang Digital)

 - Currently, local SEO plays a huge role in the eCommerce industry.
 For example, almost 30% of all searches made via mobile devices include locations in them.
 It’s good to be present on Google Maps right now, doesn’t it?
 (Source: The SEM Post)

 Let’s get back to explaining more about it.
 The rise of eCommerce is not a coincidence.
 Every past segment of the digital era played its part and contributed to increasing the popularity of Internet commerce.
 It started with electronic devices first, such as smartphones, tablets, laptops, even desktop computers.
 Buying hardware and software over the Internet eased up the general process of buying online because billions of people have at least one smartphone or laptop at home.